koo1140/calier/README.md

   * Responses are now selectable for easier copying and sharing.

 * **M A G I C᲼᲼B U T T O N᲼᲼✨**
-  * Instantly perform magical actions with one click.
+  * Instantly perform magical actions with one click by AI Copilot.

 ---